 What is your admin key?: {ADMINKEY}

-If you don't see your account name and admin key above, you can also find them on the My StepZen page after logging in.
+If you don't see your account name and admin key above, you can also find them on the StepZen Dashboard after logging in to access your deployment-ready endpoint.

-You can now proceed to building your GraphQL API:
+You can now proceed to build your GraphQL API: